32 proven ways to increase your clients as a freelancer

 Many freelancers use these platforms as a way to reach out to new clients that wouldn’t have been possible to reach via other avenues.
 Wherever you stand with these services, they’re well worth testing.
 However, if you find that the quality and quantity of work doesn’t fit with your business plan, move swiftly on.

 More than just a communication platform for teams, there are hundreds of communities who have used Slack as a platform to bring people together.
 Reddit is also full of communities beyond funny memes.
 You can browse a long list of professional and niche online communities on LikeMindedHub.com.

 There are communities out there on a range of topics, from real estate to cryptocurrency.
-You can get involved in these communities, even if you’re not yet a subject matter expert on those topics.
+You can get involved in these communities, even if you’re not yet an expert on those topics.
 Add value by sharing your own experiences on certain issues, and answer questions where you can lend your expertise.

 Quora is a popular Q&A site used by people to find in-depth answers to their burning questions.
 It’s also a strong community of experts looking to provide the answers, which you can get involved in.